MichaIng/DietPi-Docs/docs/software/webserver_stack.md

     ```

     !!! hint "How to enabled secured access (HTTPS)"
-        By default the _http_ authentication is disabled.
+        By default the _HTTP_ authentication is disabled.
 To enable it, follow next two steps:

         1. Change next setting in the configuration file `/etc/influxdb/influxdb.conf`:
-        ``` bash
+        ```
         auth-enabled = true
         ```
-        2. Restart services
+        2. Restart service
-        ``` bash
+        ```sh
-        dietpi-services restart
+        systemctl restart influxdb
         ```

 === "Official documentation"